 Voodoo is Austin’s newest addition to the donut scene.
-Greatly anticipated, the Portland export has lived up to the hype with its wild donut creations.
-Your favorite childhood breakfast cereals are back, atop crispy donuts with Captain Crunch, Froot Loops, and Coco Puffs setting the stage for some of their must-haves.
-Voodoo also has less family-friendly themed donuts including the Maple Blazer Blunt donut, Cock-N-Balls donut, and, of course, the Voodoo doll donut, all of which will leave you in a form of bewitchment.
+Greatly anticipated, the Portland, Oregon export has lived up to the hype with its wild donut creations.
+Your favorite childhood breakfast cereals are back, atop crispy donuts with Captain Crunch, Froot Loops, and Cocoa Puffs setting the stage for some of their must-haves.
+Voodoo also has less family-friendly themed donuts including the Maple Blazer Blunt donut, Cock-N-Balls donut, and, of course, the Voodoo Doll donut, all of which will leave you in a form of bewitchment.

-Little Lucy’s is the cute pink truck located across the street from all the Rainey St bars.
+Little Lucy’s is the cute pink truck located across the street from all the Rainey Street bars.
 And, unlike many of the food trucks in that plaza, you don’t need to have been drinking to enjoy them.
-Pick up a large pink bag of the cinnamon sugar miniatures and choose from free dipping sauces including chocolate and caramel (the best one).
+Pick up a large pink bag of the cinnamon-sugar miniatures and choose from free dipping sauces including chocolate and caramel (the best one).
 Or, since each bag has plenty of mini donuts, you can try them all.
 (But we’re serious about that caramel.)

 Like the sugary, morning equivalent of your neighborhood bar, KC Donuts is your friendly, locally owned donut shop down the street.
 The donut holes are about twice your average size, and if you’re a first-timer, you may find a few extras end up in your bag -- it's that type of place.
 Light and fluffy, the donuts themselves can speak for themselves without the elaborate toppings.
 Bonus: the cinnamon rolls add the perfect cap to any KC order.